moaxcp/johnmercier.com/src/jekyll/draft/2018-01-04-switching-from-jekyll-to-jbake.md

 AsciiDoc does not recognize the tags.
 As a result the tags are in plain text when viewing the posts.
 These will need to be fixed manually after the conversion.

+## Draft posts

+In jekyll, I created a few draft posts that were not published.
+To convert these files I put them in a separate directory.

+# Automating deployment

+When a post is added or a template updated the deployment should be updated automatically.